Green Reit picks UK’s Henderson Park as preferred bidder

 Final bids for the company were received last Thursday

-Green Reit has entered exclusive talks to sell itself to Henderson Park, a fast-growing UK property that entered the Irish market in recent months.
+Green Reit has entered exclusive talks over a potential sale to Henderson Park, a fast-growing UK property that entered the Irish market in recent months.

 Dublin-listed offices and warehousing group Green has seen its market value soar to as high as €1.29 billion after putting itself on the market earlier this year.